Hri7566/Hri7566/README.md

 About a week after my bot was ported, my friend's computer died, so we could no longer work together on his script.
 I inherited some parts of his bot (with permission, of course) and started to fledge out my bot.
 Sometime in late 2019, a user by the name of [BopItFreak](https://github.com/BopItFreak) threw some old code at me without telling me why.
 I studied it long and hard, and this was my introduction to object-oriented programming.
 After that point, I rewrote my bot and it started to get genuinely good features, such as cursor animation modes and user data storage (some of it *might* have been stolen from bop it at one point, but I was learning!).

-In November 2020, I rewrote my bot again and now it's completely cross-compatible with MPP and Discord.
-The only issue I have now is running it without my Raspberry Pi.
+In November 2020, I rewrote my bot again and now it's completely cross-compatible with MPP and Discord and also released https://hri7566.info/mpp (now replaced with https://mpp.hri7566.info).

 ### What 2020 was like for me